 - moistness or glossy surface

-Stepping back outside into the brillant sunshine of the garden, I noticed this turtle making its way across a lily pond.
-Actually, what I really saw was lily movement, it took awhile to locate and identify the critter.
+Stepping back outside into the brilliant sunshine of the garden, I noticed this turtle making its way across a lily pond.
+Actually, what I really saw was lily movement, it took me a while to locate and identify the critter.

-Have you ever seen a business called the “Peking Lounge”, by the way, and it turned out to be an interior design studio, rather than a bar?
+By the way, have you ever seen a business called the “Peking Lounge” and it turned out to be an interior design studio, rather than a bar?
 Crazy!
 Do you think the signage hasn’t been updated since 1926?

 The kitchen was located in the very rear of the building, so trolleys with steam baskets stacked four or five high were shuttled past our table on their way to the bakery counter in front.

-Leaving Chinatown behind, our final afternoon destination was Gastown, a neighborhood near the waterfront, which is a very crowded mix of public houses, boutiques, restaurants and assorted tourist attractions, like a steam-powered clock (you read that correctly).
-Between all of this touristy quagmire and the actual water front run several rail road tracks leading to the commercial harbor with its container docks to the East.
+Leaving Chinatown behind, our final afternoon destination was Gastown, a neighborhood near the waterfront, which presents as a very crowded mix of public houses, boutiques, restaurants, and assorted tourist attractions, like a steam-powered clock (you read that correctly).
+Between all of this touristy quagmire and the actual waterfront, run several railroad tracks leading to the commercial harbor with its container docks to the East.
 Toward the western end of Gastown are the cruise ship docks – so there’s no shortage of toing and froing!